 Work Permit Holders

-Apply to extend your study permit online.
-Extending or changing a study permit is handled through the IRCC online portal.
-Implied status protects you while your application is pending if you applied before your permit expired.
-Physical activation at a border is no longer necessary for most in-Canada study permit changes.
+Apply to extend your study permit online through the IRCC secure account.
+Maintained status (formerly implied status) lets you keep studying under your existing conditions while the application is pending, but only if you applied before your current permit expired.
+Physical activation at a border is no longer necessary for most in-Canada study permit changes, and going to a land border just to activate or apply will generally not work.

 Some PR applicants previously flagpoled to get a Confirmation of Permanent Residence (COPR) stamped at a port of entry.
 IRCC has expanded inland COPR confirmation processes for many programs.
-Check the IRCC website for your specific program's current COPR confirmation procedure — most no longer require a port of entry visit.
+Check the IRCC website for your program's current COPR confirmation procedure, most no longer require a port of entry visit.

-Bottom line: If you are currently in Canada and need to extend, change, or activate a permit, apply online and use implied status.
-Do not attempt to flagpole — CBSA may turn you away at the border, and you could find yourself outside Canada without a valid permit to re-enter.
+Bottom line: Bottom line: If you are currently in Canada and need to extend, change, or activate a permit, apply online and use implied status.
+Do not attempt to flagpole: CBSA may turn you away at the border, and you could find yourself outside Canada without a valid permit to re-enter.

 Is flagpoling completely illegal in Canada now?+